rduplain/nixd/README.md

 immediately.
 If a nixd process fails at some intermediate step in its implementation, which will likely happen when testing support for new underlying operating systems, "fail immediately" could lead to a quiet error.
-In this case, run `bash -x nixd/bin/nixd boot` (or other subcommand) to see the trace in bash to determine where it failed.
+In this case, run `bash -x nixd/bin/nixd install` (or other subcommand) to see the trace in bash to determine where it failed.

 Copyright (c) 2012, Ron DuPlain.
 BSD licensed.